Fractionally integrated curve time series with cointegration: Introduction

 Given the recent surge of interest in functional time series analysis, cointegration methods have been extended to a functional time series setting by \cite{Chang2016}.
-They define cointegration for curve time series and develop statistical methods based on functional principal component analysis. \cite{Beare2017b} and \cite{Seo2019} extend the Granger-Johansen representation theorem to a Hilbert space and a Bayes Hilbert space, respectively.
-While \cite{Beare2017b} provide a representation of I(1) autoregressive Hilbertian process, \cite{Beare2020} present a representation of I(1) and I(2) autoregressive Hilbertian processes; see also \cite{Franchi2020} and \cite{Seo2022} for similar representation results in a more general setting.
+They define cointegration for curve time series and develop statistical methods based on functional principal component analysis. \commRVV{\cite{Beare2017b} and \cite{Seo2019} provide suitable notions of cointegration in a Hilbert space and a Bayes Hilbert space, respectively. \cite{Beare2017b} and \cite{Beare2020} study a general solution to a functional autoregressive law of motion allowing for nonstationarity and cointegration and present extensions of the Granger-Johansen representation theorem; see also \cite{Franchi2020}, \cite{Seo2022}, and \cite{Seo2023} for similar theoretical results in a more general setting.}

 We study a fractionally cointegrated curve time series by developing inferential and estimation methods for such a time series.
 The curve time series consists of nonstationary and stationary components.
 For each component, we estimate the long-memory parameter via the local Whittle estimator.
-Through a variance ratio test, we determine the subspaces spanned by nonstationary and stationary components.
-We compare the selected subspaces with the modified eigen-value ratio estimator of \cite{Li2020a}.
-In addition, this paper also develops statistical methods for the case when the stationary component can further be decomposed into the long-memory and short-memory components.
+Through a variance-ratio test, we determine the subspaces spanned by nonstationary and stationary components.
+We compare our method with the existing one based on the eigenvalue-ratio estimator by \cite{Li2020a}.
+In addition, this paper develops statistical methods for the case when the stationary component can further be decomposed into the long-memory and short-memory components.

 In Section~\ref{sec:2}, we present our notations and preliminaries.
 In Section~\ref{sec_frac}, we introduce the fractionally cointegrated functional time series.
 The estimation procedure is given in Section~\ref{sec_stat}.
-Illustrated by a series of simulation studies in Section~\ref{sec_simulation}, we evaluate the estimation accuracy of the proposed method and compare the result with the one by \cite{Li2020}.
-The empirical performance of our proposed method is also validated through a Swedish human mortality data set in Section~\ref{sec:mortality}.
-In Section~\ref{sec:conclude}, we conclude and present some idea on how the methodology can be further extended.
+Illustrated by a series of simulation studies in Section~\ref{sec_simulation}, we evaluate the estimation accuracy of the proposed method and compare the result with \cite{Li2020}.
+The empirical performance of our proposed method is also validated through application to a Swedish human mortality data set in Section~\ref{sec:mortality} and a Canadian yield curve data set in Section~\ref{sec_yield}.
+In Section~\ref{sec:conclude}, we conclude and present some ideas on how the methodology can be further extended.